DLvalentine/DLvalentine.github.io/_posts/2023-12-03-second-best.md

 Today was an exercise in persistence.
 {:.dc}

-I was recently gifted (by my beautiful wife Katy!) my first "big boy" camera: A Canon Rebel T7.
+I was recently gifted my first "big boy" camera: A Canon Rebel T7.
 After a solid week of punching in the tracking number of the order twice daily and (im)patiently waiting for it to arrive (and after eagerly unboxing it), I got my chance to take some pictures.

 I knew they were not going to be Earth-shattering works of beauty - I knew I had my work cut out for me and a *ton* to learn.
 Up until now, I've only taken pictures on automatic point-and-shoot cameras or my cellphone.
 But I always ***loved*** that feeling when a picture would come out.
 I also ***loved*** the "hunt" of watching birds and getting awesome views of them.
 So, why not combine both?